 Global infrastructure improves and small businesses gain better access to global markets.
 Therefore, the demand of Chinese consumers for household products and luxury goods will only increase.

-Now that we have covered the basics, let’s look at the Chinese e commerce trends in the year 2020.
+Now that we have covered the basics, let’s look at the Chinese e-commerce trends!

 In the past, China was known as the “world factory”, exporting high-quality fashion, sneakers, electronics, and more.
 Over the last years, this trend has seen a reverse – imports are becoming more and more relevant.